 Local Government Reorganisation

 In December 2024, the Government announced a major programme of modernisation for local government.
-There are two main aspects:
+There are two main aspects: Local Government Reorganisation and Devolution.

-Local Government Reorganisation: This initiative does not involve moving any powers between national and local government.
+Local Government Reorganisation does not involve moving any powers between national and local government.
 Everything done by local government will continue to be provided by local government.
 The proposal is to remove the current two-tier arrangements with county councils providing some services and district and borough councils providing others.
 Instead it will be replaced with a simpler, single tier of new unitary local authorities which would provide all services.

 The Government intends to replace the current two-tier system of counties and district councils in some areas.
 Instead, it will create a single tier of unitary councils across the whole country with populations of around 500,000.